banjac90/parsec_api_request/README.md

 # parsec_api_request
 This is PyQt5 application for sending request to Parsec API, using threads.

-Requirements:
+## Requirements:
 - PyQt5
 - openssl = version 1.1.1w
 - Pandas
+For installation of openssl follow this link [https://thesecmaster.com/procedure-to-install-openssl-on-the-windows-platform/]

+### About Application
-This application leverages QtNetwork libraries to facilitate the creation of worker processes, with a prerequisite for OpenSSL 1.1.1 to ensure robust network functionality.
-Additionally, it employs QtCore.QAbstractTableModel to construct a structured data model tailored for QtTableView.
-This model excels in efficiently receiving and processing data, which is subsequently parsed using the Pandas library.
+This application uses QtNetwork libraries to facilitate the creation of worker processes, with a prerequisite for OpenSSL 1.1.1 to ensure robust network functionality.
+Additionally, it employs QtCore.QAbstractTableModel to construct a structured data model for QtTableView widget.
+This model excels in efficiently receiving and processing data, which is parsed later using the Pandas library.

-Application is made only for presentation and main was to present how to avoid freezing of Qt application with Qthreads
+Application is made only for presentation and main goal was to present how to avoid freezing of Qt application with Qthreads.
+Main file for running application is parsecapp.py